rsmease/algo-datastructures-notes/interview_topics/css3.md

 - Floats will allow for wrapping text around an element
 - Floats were also a popular way to build styling architectures before flexbox and css-grid
 - The clearfix allows you to move an element below one or more floated elements when its default behavior would have the element sit beside the two floats
 - Float's parent elements will collapse, regardless of the height of the float

+## Block-Formatting Context

+- Block-formatting context: a container region that exists due to the presence of a block element, inline block element, positioned element, etc.
+    - Contains the objects within it, although the context may collapse if all of those elements are floated
+    - Clearfix allows you to break out of the float space within the local block-formatting context

 ## Z-index